Have you ever found yourself thinking ‘I can’t save money’? Well, you are not alone.

-Saving Money When You Feel Like You Can’t
+I can’t save money – Saving Money When You Feel Like You Can’t

-So, say your car did break down for example, you don’t have the money to fix it right away and now you have to use public transport until you have the money for repairs.
+Say your car did break down for example, you don’t have the money to fix it right away and now you have to use public transport until you have the money for repairs.

 Well now you are spending even more money paying for tickets, which means it will take even longer to get the money together.
 And that’s assuming you only have to buy tickets for yourself!

 If you had enough money in savings to cover the initial repairs, you wouldn’t have needed to spend even more money on public transport.
 This is one of many possible consequences that can occur when you struggle to save money!

 And one I hope to help you avoid.